LesFruitsDefendus/guides/docs/source/pre-pick-guide/planning-a-harvest.md

 - 1) Log in by clicking the “Login” button in the top right-hand corner of the screen.
 Enter your login credentials when prompted to do so **(Fig.3)**.
 **Fig.3** (TODO : ADD SCREENSHOT)

 - 2) Once you have accessed the main page of Saskatoon (the “Dashboard”), select the “Harvests” tab on the left-hand side of the page **(Fig.4)**.
-This is where you will find a list of harvests that are available to pickleaders at that particular moment in time.
+This is where you will find a list of harvests that are available to pick-leaders at that particular moment in time.
 **Fig.4** (TODO : ADD SCREENSHOT)

 - 3) Explore all the possible trees and vines.
-Those that have no pickleader assigned and are “orphans” **(Fig.5)** are yours for the taking!
+Those that have no pick-leader assigned and are “orphans” **(Fig.5)** are yours for the taking!
 Be sure to note the tree’s location (neighbourhood) and its scheduled date **(Fig 6)**, which corresponds to its approximate date of fruit maturity. **Important note: You must contact the tree owner several weeks before the approximate default date.
 This way, we do not miss the actual due date. **
  **Fig.5** (TODO : ADD SCREENSHOT)
  **Fig.6** (TODO : ADD SCREENSHOT)